-University Ranks in List of Top 50 U.S. Institutions Awarding Bachelor's Degrees to Hispanics
+Magazine Ranks A&M-Kingsville 33rd in the Nation for Awarding Bachelor's Degrees to Hispanics

-Texas A&M University-Kingsville is ranked 7th in the nation for agriculture degrees awarded to Hispanics, according to the May 2010 issue of The Hispanic Outlook in Higher Education Magazine.
+Texas A&M University is ranked 33rd in the nation for bachelor’s degrees awarded to Hispanics and 37th for master’s degrees awarded to Hispanics, according to The Hispanic Outlook in Higher Education’s Top 100 Colleges for Hispanics issue.

-The Hispanic Outlook in Higher Education Magazine is a national magazine published 25 times a year that promotes higher education issues related to the Hispanic community.
+The Hispanic Outlook in Higher Education is a national magazine published 25 times a year, dedicated to exploring issues related to Hispanics in higher education.